 The time does come when we cannot go on living in constant pain.
 We need to find other ways to fill the emptiness.
 We need new routines, new roles, and new interactions.
-We need to redirect our energy to sharing the gifts that once stayed between us and our loved one.
-We need to continue the memories of that person and that time, to make them count in today’s world.
+We need to redirect our energy to living in the here and now.
+In some cases we can share the gifts that once stayed between us and those we lost.
+We need to make use of our memories and our growth, to make them count in today’s world.

 GRIEF & BEREAVEMENT RESOURCES: